-This Amendment No. 3 on Form 8-K/A (this "report") amends and restates in its entirety the Aspen Group, Inc. ("Aspen") audited consolidated financial statements for the years ended December 31, 2011 and 2010.
-This report was necessary to reflect a restatement relating to the write-off of a loan receivable of approximately \$2.2 million owed by a corporation which is believed to still be controlled by Aspen's former Chairman.
-Conforming changes were made in Item 2.01 to reflect this write off as well as certain information in this report was updated to a recent date.
+This Amendment No. 4 on Form 8-K/A (this "report") amends and restates in its entirety the Aspen Group, Inc. ("Aspen") audited consolidated financial statements for the years ended December 31, 2011 and 2010.
+This report was necessary to reflect a restatement relating to an error in the accounting for a loan receivable of approximately \$2.2 million owed by a corporation which is believed to still be controlled by Aspen's former Chairman.
+Aspen's management determined that they should have expensed these amounts rather than report them as a secured receivable.
+See Note 17 to the accompanying consolidated financial statements.
+Conforming changes were made in Item 2.01 to reflect this restatement.
+In addition, certain information in this report was updated to a recent date.